Information for new Volunteers

 Before your arrival

 We ask you to arrive during a weekend.
 This allows you to settle in and explore the city before our orientation meeting for new volunteers on Monday.
+It is really important for you to start on Monday for registration and organizational reasons, and unfortunately we can't make any exceptions regarding this.

 Please inform us (email@example.com) about your arrival date in Mytilini, as soon as you have booked your flights or ferry.
 For capacity reasons the team can’t pick you up.
 Taxis from the airport cost around 10 Euros.